Healthdirect Free Australian health advice you can count on.

 What are the risks of HRT/MHT?

 Some studies have shown that HRT/MHT can lead to a slightly increased risk of developing breast cancer, while other studies suggest that some specific types of HRT/MHT can lower your risk of breast cancer.
-Because these risks are based on specific health factors, it's best to have a full discussion with your doctor before you decide if you want to start or stop taking HRT/MHT.
+Because these risks are based on specific health factors, it's best to have a discussion with your doctor before you decide if you want to start or stop taking HRT/MHT.

 Some forms of oestrogen in HRT/MHT can increase your risk of blood clots, but using a cream is unlikely to increase the risk.